Police Identify White Cornell Student Arrested Following Assault of Black Cornell Student

 That student, who spoke to The Sun on condition of anonymity on Friday, said he was trying to get people to leave the front yard of his residence when a group of men yelled expletives and the N-word at him.

-When the student, a junior in Kappa Sigma, confronted the men around 1 a.m., he said four or five of them repeatedly punched him in the face.
+When the student, a junior in Kappa Sigma, confronted the men around 1 a.m., he said, four or five of them repeatedly punched him in the face.
 “I was pretty bloodied up,” he said.
-The student got checked at a local hospital for a possible concussion and broken nose, of which he had neither, he said.
+The student went to a local hospital thinking he might have a concussion or broken nose, but tests ruled out both, he said.

-Many students, including members of Black Students United, have questioned in recent days why Greenwood has not been charged with a hate crime.
-Ithaca Police said on Tuesday that “further charges are pending.”
+Some students, including members of Black Students United, have questioned in recent days why Greenwood has not been charged with a hate crime.
+Ithaca Police said on Tuesday that “further charges are pending” and that the investigation into “the elements that this assault was based on racial bias” continues.

 “We’re exploring all avenues of what led up to the incident itself and what prompted it,” Officer Jamie Williamson told The Sun on Monday.
 Ithaca Mayor Svante Myrick ’09 said police are “reviewing the evidence that they have against the statutes that they have for a hate crime.”